michaelmangelsdorf/myth/doc/ALU.md

 AX: Stores A into X. Swap: Swaps A and X.

 #### SHL SHR ASR
 * SHL shifts every bit in A to the left by one position.
 Position one - the first bit - is set to zero.
 So far so good.
 At this point, importantly, X gets zeroed.
 Now.
-The highest order bit from the original number (the bit that got "pushed" out) is put **back** as the first bit of X.
+The highest order bit from the original number (the bit that got "pushed" out) is put **back** as the first bit of X. So at the end, X either contains 0 or 1.

     This instruction is exactly the same as multiplying A by two, or adding A to itself.
 Think about it.

 * SHR is the opposite.
 Every bit is shifted one position to the right.
 The highest position - bit 7 - is set to zero.
 So far so good.
 X gets cleared again.
 Now.
-The lowest order bit from the original number (the bit that got "pushed" out) is put **back** as the highest-order bit of X.
+The lowest order bit from the original number (the bit that got "pushed" out) is put **back** as the highest-order bit of X. So at the end, X contains either 0 or 80h (bit 7 set).

   This instruction is exactly the same as diving A by two, if you prefer to use the larger "unsigned" range of your bytes.

 * ASR is just like SHR, with one little difference:

   Every bit is shifted one position to the right.
 The highest position - bit 7 - is set to **whatever the highest-order bit of the original number was**.
 So far so good.
 X gets cleared again.
 Now.
-The lowest order bit from the original number (the bit that got "pushed" out) is put **back** as the highest-order bit of X.
+The lowest order bit from the original number (the bit that got "pushed" out) is put **back** as the highest-order bit of X. So at the end, X is either 0 or 80h.

   The reason why the high-order bit is copied down has to do with negative binary numbers.
 As we said in an earlier section, negative binary numbers have their highest bit set to 1.
 The highest bit is often abbreviated to MSB (Most Significant Bit).
 When you use SHR (the other shift-right instruction), the MSB changes from a possible 1 to a zero.
 Practically, let's say you divide -6 by 2, with SHR you would get 3, not -3.
 Whereas ASR gives the correct result in this case.
 For this reason, ASR stands for Arithmetic Shift Right.

+  This instruction is exactly the same as diving A by two, if you prefer to use the smaller, "signed" range of your bytes.

 #### ADDC ADDV SUBB

 * ADDC is the easiest of the three.
-A received the sum of A and X. If the sum didn't fit into a byte, then X is set to 1.
+A receives the sum of A and X. If the sum didn't fit into a byte, then X is set to 1.
 Else, X is set to zero.

   Example: I'm sure you know that the maximum unsigned number you can store in a byte is 255.
 So if A=60 and X=200, then ADDC will leave A=5 and X set to 1.